Teradata (NYSE:TDC) Updates FY24 Earnings Guidance

 Teradata (NYSE:TDC – Get Free Report) updated its FY24 earnings guidance on Monday.
 The company provided EPS guidance of $2.15-2.31 for the period, compared to the consensus EPS estimate of $2.21.
 Teradata also updated its FY 2024 guidance to 2.150-2.310 EPS.

-Teradata (NYSE:TDC – Get Free Report) last issued its quarterly earnings results on Monday, May 6th.
-The technology company reported $0.57 EPS for the quarter, beating the consensus estimate of $0.55 by $0.02.
+Teradata (NYSE:TDC – Get Free Report) last announced its quarterly earnings results on Monday, May 6th.
+The technology company reported $0.57 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.55 by $0.02.
 Teradata had a net margin of 3.38% and a return on equity of 58.25%.
-The company had revenue of $465.00 million for the quarter, compared to the consensus estimate of $461.93 million.
-During the same period in the prior year, the firm posted $0.40 EPS.
-The firm’s revenue was down 2.3% compared to the same quarter last year.
-On average, sell-side analysts predict that Teradata will post 1.27 EPS for the current year.
+The company had revenue of $465.00 million for the quarter, compared to analysts’ expectations of $461.93 million.
+Teradata’s quarterly revenue was down 2.3% on a year-over-year basis.
+During the same quarter in the previous year, the company earned $0.40 earnings per share.
+As a group, equities analysts expect that Teradata will post 1.27 EPS for the current fiscal year.

-In other news, insider Hillary Ashton sold 9,743 shares of the company’s stock in a transaction dated Friday, March 1st.
-The stock was sold at an average price of $37.45, for a total value of $364,875.35.
-Following the sale, the insider now owns 156,704 shares in the company, valued at $5,868,564.80.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
-In other news, CEO Stephen Mcmillan sold 40,597 shares of the firm’s stock in a transaction that occurred on Thursday, February 22nd.
-The stock was sold at an average price of $38.22, for a total value of $1,551,617.34.
-Following the transaction, the chief executive officer now owns 528,302 shares in the company, valued at $20,191,702.44.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
-Also, insider Hillary Ashton sold 9,743 shares of Teradata stock in a transaction on Friday, March 1st.
-The stock was sold at an average price of $37.45, for a total transaction of $364,875.35.
-Following the sale, the insider now directly owns 156,704 shares in the company, valued at approximately $5,868,564.80.
+In other Teradata news, insider Kathleen R. Cullen-Cote sold 26,275 shares of the business’s stock in a transaction dated Tuesday, March 5th.
+The stock was sold at an average price of $37.57, for a total transaction of $987,151.75.
+Following the completion of the sale, the insider now owns 127,595 shares of the company’s stock, valued at $4,793,744.15.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+In related news, CEO Stephen Mcmillan sold 40,597 shares of the stock in a transaction dated Thursday, February 22nd.
+The stock was sold at an average price of $38.22, for a total transaction of $1,551,617.34.
+Following the completion of the sale, the chief executive officer now owns 528,302 shares in the company, valued at $20,191,702.44.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, insider Kathleen R. Cullen-Cote sold 26,275 shares of the business’s stock in a transaction that occurred on Tuesday, March 5th.
+The stock was sold at an average price of $37.57, for a total value of $987,151.75.
+Following the completion of the transaction, the insider now directly owns 127,595 shares in the company, valued at $4,793,744.15.
 The disclosure for this sale can be found here.
-In the last three months, insiders have sold 76,615 shares of company stock valued at $2,903,644.
-Company insiders own 0.86% of the company’s stock.
+Over the last quarter, insiders have sold 76,615 shares of company stock valued at $2,903,644.
+0.86% of the stock is owned by insiders.

 Teradata Corporation, together with its subsidiaries, provides a connected multi-cloud data platform for enterprise analytics.
 The company offers Teradata Vantage, an open and connected platform designed to leverage data across an enterprise.
 Its business consulting services include support services for organizations to establish a data and analytic vision, enable a multi-cloud ecosystem architecture, and identify and operationalize analytical opportunities, as well as to ensure the analytical infrastructure delivers value.